Before we begin, take a moment to imagine something immensely valuable.

 For most people, the answer is usually gold.
 For thousands of years, cultures around the world have used gold as a store of value.
 Today, gold maintains that role, and also acts as a reliable safe haven from economic volatility and uncertainty.

-Those trying to time the markets will often switch between gold and stocks in an effort to maximize returns, a strategy that’s easier said than done.
+Those trying to time their investments might often switch between gold and other assets, a strategy that’s easier said than done.
 Yet, there is a final use case for gold.
 Gold is an asset class all of its own, and many investors will dedicate a portion of their portfolios to gold and leave it untouched for years.

 Gold as a Long-Term Investment

 The historical success of gold as a store of value lends it credibility in the markets.
 Unlike fiat currencies, whose values depend on supply rates and policies made by central banks in response to economic conditions, the value of gold remains relatively stable.

 Gold has seen price fluctuations since the gold standard was removed in the 1970s.
 After periods of consolidation, however, the price has consistently moved higher.
 This price increase is likely due to the effects inflation has on the value of the dollar coupled with gold’s wide recognition as a safe-haven, store-of-value asset.
 If you’re wondering how gold compares to silver, our gold vs silver IRA article covers the pros and cons of both options.